lucalewin/better-bing/README.md

 # Better Bing

-A Chrome extension that adds a dark mode and visual improvements to Bing search.
+A Chrome/Edge extension that adds a dark mode and visual improvements to Bing search.

 ## Features